 - I. Performance Improvement Projects - II.
-Performance Measures and Consumer Assessment of Healthcare Providers and Systems ® Survey - III.
+Performance Measures and Consumer Assessment of Healthcare Providers and Systems [®] Surveys - III.
 Structure and Operations Standards - IV.
 2019 Opportunities for Improvement MCO Response - V. 2020 Strengths and Opportunities for Improvement - VI.
-Summary of Activities measures as well as Healthcare Effectiveness Data and Information Set (HEDIS®) measures for each CHC MCO.
-Within Section II, CAHPS Survey results follow the performance measures.
+Summary of Activities

 Information for Section I of this report is derived from activities conducted with and on behalf of DHS to research, select, and define Performance Improvement Projects (PIPs) for a new validation cycle, as well as IPRO's validation of each CHC MCO's PIPs, including review of the PIP design and implementation using documents provided by the MCO.